storacha/upload-service/packages/cli/README.md

 - `-H, --hidden` Include paths that start with ".".
 - `-c, --car` File is a CAR file.
 - `--shard-size` Shard uploads into CAR files of approximately this size in bytes.
-- `--concurrent-requests` Send up to this many CAR shards concurrently.

 ### `storacha ls`